Student Groups & Getting Involved

 Canada’s first student-run hackathon, UofTHacks, brings together 1000+ innovators, technology enthusiasts, designers, and entrepreneurs in a thrilling competition where they will embark on a journey to build unique and impactful projects.

-University of Toronto Artificial Intelligence (UofT AI)
+University of Toronto Esports (UTES)

 These are just a few of the many clubs you could join!